sebbdk/vargr-kongo/readme.md

 Will finish this up soon, as i need it for other projects.

 # Todo
-- Add filter and limit to list action
 - Douple check everything matches RESTFull conventions
 - Add optional model validation
 - Figure out a lightweight auth layer that can be put on top